lcook/pulsar/README.md

 # make install
 ```

-This will build and install the Go binary along with the configuration file.
+This will build and install the Go binaries along with the configuration file.
 An RC service script is included to allow pulsar to run as a daemon.
 To enable the service, execute the following command: